WebDevStudios/CLI-Cheat-Sheet/basic-commands.md

 `mkdir new-folder` - Makes a directory (folder) in the specified path/name.
 In our case, make a new folder called `new-folder` in the current directory.
 To make a new folder in a sub-folder, the same rules apply: `mkdir sub-dir/new-folder`.

+`cat name-of-file.txt` - Display contents of a file in the command line.

 More Resources
 ---